-Rodeos, Concerts in the Park, Lavender Festival and hot rod car shows are some of the wild things that happen here in Newport, the rest of the year we are just a quiet city with antique stores, camping, hiking, fishing, hunting, snowmobiling and a friendly welcome to all.
+Rodeos, concerts in the park, parades, Spray Park, Playhouse, and hot rod car shows are some of the wild and fun things that happen here in Newport.
+The rest of the year we are just a quiet city with antique stores, historic buildings, camping, hiking, fishing, hunting, boating, snowmobiling and a friendly welcome to all.
 Watch for these Special Events: